Employee Experience

 Average Salary Comparison by Country

-Global workforce mobility and employee experience are strongly shaped by salary expectations and cost-of-living differences.
-In 2025, understanding salary benchmarks across countries and professions is more important than ever for organizations, HR professionals, and employees making relocation or career decisions.
+Global workforce mobility and employee experience are strongly influenced by salary expectations and cost-of-living differences.
+In 2025, understanding salary benchmarks across countries and professions has become essential for HR leaders, organizations, and employees evaluating relocation or career opportunities.

 Global Average Salary Rankings in 2025